 - Show your new kitchen in its best light.
 Keep surfaces clear, keep it clean and invest in some new accessories which you can take with you.
 These might include new kettles, toasters, crockery, vases of flowers, plants and even wall hangings.

-You don't need to spend much money or a lot of time to get your kitchen looking in showroom shape – but do take care that you don't fall in love with it so much that you decide not to sell after all!
+You don't need to spend much money or a lot of time to get your kitchen looking in showroom shape.
+But do take care that you don't fall in love with it so much that you decide selling up isn't an option after all!